ConceptaNjolima/MyTNTResources/Week 2/[ENG2.5]Branching, merging, and merge conflicts.md

-# Merging, and merge conflicts
+# Branching, merging, and merge conflicts

-This lesson introduces branching for team collaboration.
+This lesson introduces branching and merging for team collaboration.
+Conflict resolution will be covered.
 This is how you work together on projects!

 ## Learning objectives

 * TNTs will understand the basic of branching, merging, and resolving conflicts.
-* TNTs will learn what is a merge conflict, what causes them, how to resolve and reduce.
+* TNTs will learn what are merge conflicts, what causes them, how to resolve and reduce them.
 * TNTs will be able to create and merge a branch locally and with GitHub.

 ## Time required and pace